Date & Time

-Thank you to Cargill for sponsoring the event and to all of our volunteers for coming out and making this event a huge success.
-We collected:
+Thank you to the Minnesota Lottery, Continental Cement, Budget Dumpster, Friends of Lake Hiawatha and the Westminster Presbyterian Church for sponsoring the 2018 event and to all of our volunteers for coming out and making the clean up a huge success.
+Here are the numbers:

 Cleanup was initiated in 1995 to draw attention to the water quality improvement needs of Minneapolis’ lakes and the effects that individual actions have on urban water quality.